polevaultweb/canny-jpd-votes-sync/README.md

 ### JIRA_PROJECT_PREFIX

-The project prefix using for the Jira Product Discovery (JPD) board.
+The project prefix using for the Jira Product Discovery board.
 For example, if the board URL is https://YOUR_COMPANY.atlassian.net/jira/polaris/projects/MTKA, then the prefix is MTKA.

 ### JIRA_CUSTOM_FIELD_ID